cogu/cfile/README.md

 ## Important update about declarations

-Starting from version 0.3.1 you need to wrap functions, variables, structs and typedefs inside `C.declaraton` to actually declare them.
+Starting from version 0.3.2 you need to wrap functions, variables, structs and typedefs inside `C.declaraton` to actually declare them.
-Before v0.3.1 these elements were implicitly declared when encountered in the code sequence.
+Before v0.3.2 these elements were implicitly declared when encountered in the code sequence.

 Not using `C.declaration` will only print the name when used on variables, functions or typedefs.

 For structs it will have the following meaning:

-* without declaration: Will only forward declare the struct type.
+- without declaration: Will only forward declare the struct type.
-* With declaration: Will fully declare the struct and its members.
+- With declaration: Will fully declare the struct and its members.

-Example:
+Example

 ```python
 import cfile